Scaling operational efficiency for 50,000+ volunteers and 7 staff members through a 0–1 internal scheduling web app for a nonprofit

 ⎯⎯⎯

-To understand how volunteer coordination currently works and where breakdowns occur, I initiated stakeholder interviews with operations and fundraising staff, reviewed existing tools, and mapped the end-to-end volunteer-staff workflow.
+To understand how volunteer coordination currently works and where breakdowns occur, I initiated mixed-method research: stakeholder interviews with operations and fundraising staff, surveys with 30+ volunteers, a review of existing tools, and a mapping of the end-to-end volunteer-staff workflow.

 —————————————————————————————————————————————————-